Sparky015/AstralEngine/README.md

 * Renderer

 I am working on implementing the ability to import 3D/2D meshes.
 Currently, the renderer only supports hardcoded data which ends up being quads.
-I am also working on setting on Vulkan for use later on (I am currently using OpenGL 4.1)
+I am also working on setting up Vulkan for use later on (I am currently using OpenGL 4.1)

 * Shaders and Materials

-I am working on designing and then implemented an extendable material system for shaders, so I can add a Material component into the ECS and remove the Rendering System (ECS) calls out of the client/user executable
+I am working on designing and then implementing an extendable material system for shaders, so I can add a Material component into the ECS and remove the Rendering System (ECS) calls out of the client/user executable